Marginal Structural Illness-Death Models for Semi-Competing Risks Data: Application to HAAS study

 Since HAAS is a long-term epidemiology study, lost to follow-up occurs at every exam visit.
 On the other hand, death certificates were obtained for many participants, even after lost to follow-up.
 For this reason, we needed to properly define the death for the semi-competing risks data.
 If the death date is after the participant's recorded last visit date from the study, we consider this participant lost to follow-up.
 More details of data pre-processing can be found in \citet{yiranthesis}.

-Propensity scores (PS) were calculated using R package \textit{twang} (Toolkit for Weighting and Analysis of Nonequivalent Groups), which estimates the PS using boosted regression as the predicted probability of being heavy versus light drinking, conditional on the measured baseline confounders.
+Propensity scores (PS) were calculated using R package `twang' (Toolkit for Weighting and Analysis of Nonequivalent Groups), which estimates the PS using boosted regression as the predicted probability of being heavy drinker versus not, conditional on the measured baseline confounders.
+In Supplementary Materials we show the PS histograms in the heavy and not heavy drinking groups.
 Before applying the IPW approach to the multi-state model, we obtained stabilized weights and trimmed them within (0.1, 10).
-In Supplementary Materials we show the PS histograms in the heavy and light drinking groups as a check of the positivity assumption, where the PS distributions are seen to be bounded away from zero and one.
-We also plot the standardized mean difference (SMD) to check the balance of each confounder before and after weighting, where the SMD's of all the confounders are within the interval [-0.1, 0.1] after weighting.
+We also plot in the Supplementary Materials the standardized mean difference (SMD) to check the balance of each confounder before and after weighting, where the SMD's of all the confounders are within the interval [-0.1, 0.1] after weighting.

 We apply our proposed methods to the HAAS data.
-We first fit the usual Markov structural model and the results are in the top half of Table \ref{HAAS1}.
-We see that the transition rates to moderate impairment or death without moderate impairment are significantly higher in the heavy drinking group compared to the light drinking group.
+For the purposes of this analysis, time zero is defined as the start of HAAS, and only subjects who were alive and had normal cognitive functions at time zero are eligible for the analysis.
+See the Discussion Section for other considerations such as using age as the time scale for analysis.
+We first fit the illness-death MSM and the results are in the top half of Table \ref{HAAS1}.
+We see that the transition rates to moderate impairment or death without moderate impairment are significantly higher with heavy drinking compared to not heavy drinking.
 But we don't see a significant difference in the transition rates to death after moderate impairment.

-We then fit the general Markov structural model and the results are in the bottom half of Table \ref{HAAS1}.
+We then fit the frailty-based illness-death MSM and the results are in the bottom half of Table \ref{HAAS1}.
 The convergence plot of the parameters and the likelihood during the weighted EM algorithm are provided in the Supplement Materials, where we stopped at 168 EM steps for the final results.
-Compared to the results under the usual Markov model, the magnitude of all three estimated effects are further away from the null, and all three transition rates are significantly higher in the heavy drinking group than the light drinking group.
-The phenomenon of more significant and away-from-the-null regression effects after accounting for the frailty is known in the literature under the Cox model.\citep{chastang1988quantitative}
+Compared to the results under the illness-death MSM without frailty, the magnitude of all three estimated effects are further away from the null, and all three transition rates are significantly higher under heavy drinking than not heavy drinking.
+The phenomenon of more significant and away-from-the-null exposure effects after accounting for the frailty is known in the literature under the Cox model \citep{chastang1988quantitative}.